 than it is for performing races.
 The higher weight of this shoe makes it a good choice for heavier runners who need a more substantial landing pad during their workouts.

 One of the highest rated details about the Jolt is its breathability.
 The lightweight mesh upper, although covered in places with a synthetic cage overlay, does an excellent job of providing breathability to the runner.
 This design allows for air to enter the shoe, circulate around the foot, and helps to regulate the temperature inside of the shoe.
 Even during warm

 weather, runners and walkers commented that this shoe helped to keep their feel cool and comfortable.
 It also helped to keep blisters and hot spots at bay.

 The heavier weight and sturdier base of this shoe combined with the traditional EVA midsole foam provides a high level of comfort for the athlete who prefers a more cushioned, heavier shoe.
-This shoe was recommended by many for the individual who spends large portions of their day on their feet.
+This shoe was recommended by many for the individual who spends most of their day on their feet

 Asics has a reputation for bright colors and unique designs.
 Runners will find the patented Asics insignia along the side, but this shoe lacks the signature pizzaz of an Asics shoe.
 The style of this shoe has more of a throwback look and feel to it.
 It comes in more muted color

 s.
 The shoe is also boxier looking than some of the newer Asics’s models.
 Runners will have a decent selection of color options like carbon silver with island blue, glacier gray and black with carbon, and black with onyx.

 This shoe is designed to take a beating.
 Runners reported that the Jolt’s long lifespan combined with its low price tag make this one of the best-valued shoes on the market.
 The outsole of this shoe is designed with Asics